 We offer competitive salary and equity packages so that our team shares ownership in the achievements of the company, and we pay a healthy bonus for each successful candidate referred by our employees.

 We work together to solve big, complex, and immensely valuable business problems.
 We are inventing the future of innovation.

-As a new developer it’s amazing to work at LaunchPad Central because not only do I get to apply my skills as a developer, I am also doing so in a company that not only practices lean startup methods, but also helps others to use them thru their collective knowledgebase and desicion-making platform.
+" As a new developer it’s amazing to work at LaunchPad Central because not only do I get to apply my skills as a developer, I am also doing so in a company that not only practices lean startup methods, but also helps others to use them thru their collective knowledge base and decision-making platform."

 We like big thinkers with small egos who know how to get things done in a team.